ensdomains/docs/dapp-developer-guide/resolving-names.md

 console.log(addr); // 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa
 ```

-### Listing multicoins and text records
+### Listing cryptocurrency addresses and text records

-For multicoins and text record, you need to know the coin type or key names to get the value.
-If you want to list down all the multicoins and text records the user has set, you have to either retrieve the information from `Event` or query via [ENS subgraph](https://thegraph.com/explorer/subgraph/ensdomains/ens).
+For cryptocurrency addresses and text records, you need to know the coin type or key names to get the value.
+If you want to list down all the cryptocurrency addresses and text records the user has set, you have to either retrieve the information from `Event` or query via [ENS subgraph](https://thegraph.com/explorer/subgraph/ensdomains/ens).

 For example